Stay and Play in Arizona

 - The Arizona State University Tempe Campus is home to more than 20 museums and galleries, including the contemporary ASU Art Museum.
 Visitors can also see themed exhibitions at the Gallery at the Tempe Center for the Arts, a beautiful venue with views of Tempe Town Lake.

 - Native Trails is a series of free outdoor festivals that celebrate Native American culture through music, song, dance, art and food.
-This event takes place most Thursdays and Saturdays from noon-1 p.m. at Scottsdale Civic Center Park.
+This event takes place most Thursdays and Saturdays from noon-1 p.m starting January 8 – April 4, 2015. at Scottsdale Civic Center Park.
 The galleries in the downtown Scottsdale Arts District stay open late on Thursdays for ArtWalk, featuring exhibitions, receptions and live entertainment.
-Join us on January 17 for a special Collector’s ArtWalk.
+Join us on January 15, 2015 for a special Collector’s ArtWalk.

 - Discover how Arizona became a state in the building where it actually happened.
 The Arizona Capitol Museum in Phoenix offers daily tours.
 Afterwards, explore Wesley Bolin Memorial Plaza with 29 memorials including the USS Arizona mast and anchor.
 Or, visit the 600-acre Rio Salado Habitat Restoration Area, a lush riparian corridor with five miles of paved and dirt trails and an Audubon Center.

-- One of Scottsdale’s best known independent restaurants FnB dishes out sophisticated comfort food using seasonal, local and organic produce.
-Right next door – AZ Wine Merchants, Bodega and Baratin – expand on the local-love theme in the form of a wine store, boutique grocery and cozy, 35-seat café.
+- One of Scottsdale’s best-known independent restaurants, FnB, dishes out sophisticated comfort food using seasonal, local and organic produce.
+Right next door – AZ Wine Merchants and Bodega– expand on the love of all things local in the form of a wine and boutique grocery store.
 At The Mission, experience a new twist on contemporary Latin cuisine such as Duck Carnitas Empanadas.

-- In Phoenix, enjoy outdoor dining at The Farm at South Mountain which features locally grown produce provided on site or dine on the famous wood-fired pizzas of Pizzeria Bianco, acclaimed by New York Times, Martha Stewart and Gourmet magazine.
+- In Phoenix, enjoy outdoor dining at The Farm at South Mountain whose restaurants feature produce grown on site or dine on the famous wood-fired pizzas of Pizzeria Bianco, acclaimed by New York Times, Martha Stewart and Gourmet magazine.

 - In Tempe, NCounter offers a variety of breakfast treats, including the Marathoner Smoothie.
 Post-race, celebrate with contemporary American cuisine at House of Tricks, known for its tranquil patio and extensive wine list.